sfigg/commercialization-public/test/hlk/testref/partner-guide-to-wssd-certification.md

 -   Ensure all components and systems have achieved Windows Server 2016 Logo certification
 -   Ensure all components and systems have achieved Windows Server Software Defined Datacenter Additional Qualifications (SDDC AQ) for either Standard or Premium (depending on the selected topology)
-    1. Updated HLK content for SDDC Standard and Premium AQs are published on Connect:
+    1. Updated HLK content for SDDC Standard and Premium AQs are published on Collaborate:
         -   <https://developer.microsoft.com/en-us/dashboard/collaborate/packages/3959>
     2. Component and System SDDC AQs are listed in the Windows Server Catalog:
         -   <https://www.windowsservercatalog.com>